enzo-project/enzo-e/doc/source/devel/param.rst

    Consider merging the content of this section into :ref:`parameter-file`\.

-As explained in :ref:`parameter-file`\, Enzo-E/Cello makes use of a hierarichal parameter file (this documentation assumes you are familiar with the basics from that section).
+As explained in :ref:`parameter-file`\, Enzo-E/Cello makes use of a hierarchical parameter file (this documentation assumes you are familiar with the basics from that section).

-Essentially, parameters are organized within groups and (possibly subgroups).
+Essentially, parameters are organized within groups (and possibly subgroups).
 In other words, the parameters can be thought of as leaf nodes in a tree-hierarchy of "groups".
 The following snippet illustrates the organization of parameters from a hypothetical parameter file: